sonata-nfv/son-gkeeper/son-gtkrlt/README.md

 [![Build Status](http://jenkins.sonata-nfv.eu/buildStatus/icon?job=son-gkeeper)](http://jenkins.sonata-nfv.eu/job/son-gkeeper)

 This is the folder of the Rate Limiter micro-service.

-A rate limiter restricts each client to N requests in a given time span.
+The rate limiter is based on the leaky bucket algorithm.
+Each client/limit has an empty bucket assigned with a given capacity (according to a limit definition).
+Each request goes to the bucket, that is leaking requests at a given rate (again according to a limit definition).
+A client is allowed to perform the request if there are remaining capacity in the bucket.

+Example: Suppose that we have a limit that allows at maximum 6 requests per minute.
+Then our bucket can hold at maximum 6 requests.
+However we’ll start draining our bucket after 60 seconds at a rate of 6reqs/60sec, that is removing one request from the bucket every 10 seconds.

 # Rate Limit API